+The information is most impactful for people in counties with weak labor markets, where the expected gains to moving are largest.
+Actual exposure levels are similar for weak and strong labor markets, suggesting only a small part of the heterogeneous impacts can be explained by differential exposure.
 This has several potential policy implications.
 Information provision policies could increase geographic mobility, potentially resulting in more beneficial labor market transitions (Molloy et al., 2016) and higher economic mobility (Chetty & Hendren, 2016).
-Providing a modest amount of information about potential labor market opportunities in other parts of the country to all counties will significantly increase migration to those regions.
+Providing information about potential labor market opportunities in other parts of the country to all counties could significantly increase migration to those regions.
 However, a government facing limited resources would see the largest returns by focusing on providing information to weak labor markets.
-Not only would the migrant benefit, by encountering more favorable labor markets, but this might also generate positive externalities for workers in the weak origin labor market, as the market becomes less slack.
+Not only would the migrant benefit by encountering more favorable labor markets, but this might also generate positive externalities for workers in the weak origin labor market, as the market becomes less slack.

-38The pattern is more flat, but still downward sloping if instead the unemployment rate is used.
-39The patterns are similar when looking at commute behavior although the impacts are larger and more heterogeneous, while the maximizing level are more uniform (see Appendix Table A18).
+40The pattern is more flat, but still downward sloping if instead the unemployment rate is used.